polysemic/rjexecutivesearch.com/handshake-animation/README.md

 # Handshake Animation Project

-A smooth, performance-optimized scroll-triggered handshake animation built for MJ Direct Placement Services.
+A smooth, performance-optimized scroll-triggered handshake animation built for RJ Executive Search.
 This animation symbolizes the connection between employers and candidates.

 ## Features